CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Methodology

 As mentioned in \S~\ref{sec:3-1}, robustness of intermediate outputs is crucial for the overall reliability of MACGS.
 To understand the robustness of intermediate outputs, we simulate realistic errors of different features by systematically conducting counterfactual interventions.
 However, as discussed in \S~\ref{sec:3-3}, the intervened value of a feature should represent a semantically coherent but incorrect instantiation of that feature\textemdash one that an adversary might inject or that might arise from model errors.
 To achieve this, we first consider several straightforward approaches but find them inadequate: (1) random perturbation may break semantic coherence and produce unrealistic errors; (2) rule-based modification lacks flexibility and struggles to provide systematic interventions; (3) direct text deletion causes information loss without reflecting plausible failures.

-Leveraging strong capabilities of LLMs in reflecting real-world scenarios~\cite{tip2025llmorpheus,richter2022learning}, we employ LLMs as counterfactual intervention engines.
-Specifically, given the original features generated by the MACGS, we prompt an LLM to produce modified versions that introduce realistic errors or misunderstandings while maintaining superficial plausibility.
+Leveraging strong capabilities of LLM in reflecting real-world scenarios~\cite{tip2025llmorpheus,richter2022learning}, we employ an LLM as counterfactual intervention engine.
+Specifically, given the original features generated by the MACGS, we prompt an LLM to produce modified versions that introduce realistic errors or misunderstandings while maintaining surface-level coherence. { To reflect plausible system errors, we design category-specific instructions in the intervention prompt to generate diverse error types that adapt to different feature categories and problem contexts.
+To satisfy the requirement of intervention validity discussed in \S~\ref{sec:3-3}, interventions are implemented as direct value substitutions of corresponding features, eliminating potential confounding factors of output changes.
+Therefore, the changes in final outputs can be attributed to the interventions rather than stochasticity. }

 This LLM-based intervention approach offers two key advantages: (1) it generates semantically coherent interventions that remain contextually appropriate within the MACGS workflow, and (2) it adapts interventions to problem-specific contexts, producing diverse and realistic errors.
 To confirm the effectiveness of our LLM-based intervention approach, we manually inspect a random sample of 100 generated counterfactual interventions, confirming that 99 are semantically coherent with the original context while introducing realistic errors.